skwort/csse4011-student/README.md

 I won't go into detail on how this works.
 Nor will I explain how to install clangd.
 You should do your own research.

+Clangd can also be used to automatically format your code using `clang-format`.
+This repository contains a simple `.clang-format` file this purpose.
+The provided file adapts Zephyr's `.clang-format` file to use spaces instead of tabs with an indent-width of four.

+If you're using VSCode or similar, I suggest enabling `formatOnSave` or the equivalent feature in the editor of your choice so that your code is always formatted nicely.
+If you've never used automated formatting it will rock your world.

 [zephyr-west-t2]:https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-t2